 Several Indiana University East students were recognized on Thursday, April 16 during the Honors Convocation in Vivian Auditorium.
 Chancellor Nasser H. Paydar presided over the program.

 Chancellor’s Scholar Awards are campus-wide awards, presented to the highest achieving seniors, by academic school.
 Chancellor’s awards were presented to:

-Indiana University East presented several faculty and staff with awards for their service to the university during the Honors Convocation ceremony held at the end of the academic year.
+Indiana University East presented several faculty and staff with awards for their service to the university during the Honors Convocation ceremony held Thursday, April 16.

 Chancellor Nasser Paydar and Executive Vice Chancellor for Academic Affairs Larry Richards presented select members of the IU East faculty with awards during the program.

 Indiana University East will host a book signing for former Richmond resident Peg Goldberg Longstreth from 4-5 p.m. on Monday, April 20 in The Gallery, located in Whitewater Hall.

 Chancellor Emeritus David Fulton said, “I was very pleased when Peg told me that she was planning a visit to Indiana and that IU East would host her for a book signing on campus.
 She is a remarkably talented artist and wonderful representative of both Richmond and Indiana in her adopted State.
 Her late husband, Joe Longstreth, an equally talented artist, was a major figure in the cultural life of Richmond for many years.
 They maintained a close working relationship with IU East art faculty and students once they set up shop in Naples.
 I hope that many local people will come out to say hello to Peg and pick up a copy of her newest work.
 It is sure to be a delight.”